Life span: Born: February 9, 1773, in Virginia.

 Death and funeral: Harrison died in the White House on April 4, 1841.
 His body was first interred in a vault in the Congressional Cemetery in Washington, D.C., and later buried in North Bend, Ohio.

-Legacy: Harrison left no real legacy as president, but made some historical impact for having been the first presidential candidate to campaign in any practical way.
+Legacy: Harrison left no real legacy as president, and is often remembered as having served the shortest term of any president.
+But he did have some historical impact for having been the first presidential candidate to campaign in any practical way.